redcurry/LearningUnity/README.md

 * Add emissive lighting:
   * The slot to the left of Color is the mask (itself a texture) where the emission should be applied
+    * After selecting an emissive color, increase the intensity to emit more light
   * A Color value greater than 1 (HDR) can illuminate other objects
+  * Larger objects emit more light

+* Tip: suffix emissive objects w/ "Emissive" and group them.

+### Masks

+* Problem: you want to illuminate an area with a single light but some objects are static and others are not (so baking won't work for the dynamic objects).
+  * Solution:
+    * Duplicate the baked light and change the new light's mode to Realtime
+    * Create a new Layer (e.g., "Props") and put dynamics objects there
+    * Change the new light's Culling Mask to the new layer

+* Problem: direct lighting bleeds through interior environment
+  * Solution:
+    * Put interior environment on its own layer
+    * Change the direct lighting Culling Mask to exclude that layer
+    * In some cases, may need to create dummy objects used only to cast shadows (set their "Cast Shadows" property to "Shadows Only")

 ### Light Probes